strakins/strakins_homes/README.md

 ## Deploy on Vercel

-This app was deployed on Versel.
+This app was deployed on Vercel.

 And I recommend you nto use versel for your Nextjs deploiyment.